phsarah/cookenu/README.md

 <a id="steps"></a>
 ## ♦ Getting Started
-1- clone this repository
+1- Clone this repository

-2- run this command
+2- Run this command
 ```
 npm install
 ```
-3- create .env file on the root directory of the project with this data:
+3- Create .env file on the root directory of the project with this data:
 ```
 // your database
 DB_HOST =
 DB_USER =
 DB_PASSWORD =
 DB_DATABASE_NAME =

 //your key and time expire preferences
 JWT_KEY =
 JWT_EXPIRES_IN =